kyverno/website/content/en/docs/Writing policies/external-data-sources.md

 Based on the example above, we can now refer to a ConfigMap value using `{{dictionary.data.env}}`.
 The variable will be substituted with the value `production` during policy execution.

-Put into context of a full `ClusterPolicy`, referencing a ConfigMap as a variable looks like the following.
+Put into context of a full policy, referencing a ConfigMap as a variable looks like the following.

 ```yaml
 apiVersion: kyverno.io/v1